Growth stock comeback fuels Cathie Wood's ARK funds

 "Investors have been rewarded for staying loyal to ARK and their long-term growth strategies as fears of rising interest rates were diminished," said Todd Rosenbluth, director of mutual fund research at CFRA.
 "ARKK has significantly outperformed the broader market in the past month and is now in the black after being down double digits."

-Among Wood’s holdings are Regeneron Pharmaceuticals Inc , which is up 22.1% since its March low, and Intellia Therapeutics Inc, which rallied more than 50% on Monday after posting positive interim data over the weekend from its ongoing early-stage trial for its genome editing candidate, NTLA-2001.
+Among Wood's holdings are Regeneron Pharmaceuticals Inc (REGN.O), which is up 22.1% since its March low, and Intellia Therapeutics Inc (NTLA.O), which rallied more than 50% on Monday after posting positive interim data over the weekend from its ongoing early-stage trial for its genome editing candidate, NTLA-2001.

 The Federal Reserve took many investors by surprise with a more hawkish turn at its most recent policy meeting, sending the yield of the benchmark 10-year Treasury below 1.5% on expectations that the central bank would be less tolerant of rising inflation.
 That has helped bolster tech and growth stocks, as rising yields threaten to erode the value of their longer-term cash flows.